matt-l-01/bids-correction/README.md

 ```

 - (! ! !)
 This will apply all fixes without creating backups.
-- For `--cache` flag may be beneficial on systems that have trouble with computationally intensive tasks, in which the script might get interrupted and need to be restarted (e.g., Amazon Workspaces).
+- The `--cache` flag may be beneficial on systems that have trouble with computationally intensive tasks, in which the script might get interrupted and need to be restarted (e.g., Amazon Workspaces).
 It generates a file to keep track of which sessions were completed, and then skips those sessions if the script is re-run with the `--cache` flag again.
 - The cache is stored locally in the bids-correction folder and automatically managed by the script.

 ### Data in a different location from the script